SteveBarnett/Remixing/_thinking/zen/trust-in-awakening.md

 layout: page
 title: Trust in Awakening
 added: 2026-04-14
-updated: 2026-04-14
+updated: 2026-04-15
 zennotes: true
 ---

 Notes from a reread of [Trust in Awakening by Stephen Snyder](https://awakeningdharma.org/book/trust-in-awakening/).

+## Gathered notes: preferences, likes and dislikes

+- When we maintain our likes and dislikes, we
+    - maintain our self-identity;
+    - maintain that our likes and dislikes are (partly) our self-identity;
+    - shut out other choices.
+- By surrendering our likes and dislikes, we
+    - can accept reality as it is;
+    - can open to other choices.

 ## Raw notes

 ### Preface

-- This poem gives subtle pointers, then removes the concepts from these pointers, leaving the direct knowing of truth.
+This poem gives subtle pointers, then removes the concepts from these pointers, leaving the direct knowing of truth.

 ### I.